Instructions for patients who are visiting for medical abortion.

-If you live or work in one of the LGA’s which are declared COVID hotspots, you must have a COVID test 3 days prior to your appointment and show evidence of a negative test upon arrival at the clinic, regardless of your vaccination status.
+All patients must either be fully vaccinated OR you must have a COVID test 3 days prior to your appointment and show evidence of a negative test upon arrival at the clinic.

 If you have ANY symptoms (runny nose, sneezing, coughing, sore throat, headache, aching muscles or joints), please reschedule your appointment immediately.
 You must postpone your appointment until you have received a negative COVID test and your symptoms have resolved.

-All patients must check-in using the Service NSW COVID Safe Check-in.
+All patients must wear a face-mask and check-in using the Service NSW COVID Safe Check-in.

 We are at

 120 Devonshire Street, Surry Hills, approximately 300m to the East of Central Station.